-Development proposals will be expected to safequard the features which form part of the special character or appearance of a Registered Park, Garden or Square.
-They should also ensure development does not detract from the layout, design, character, appearance and setting of
+M Development proposals will be expected to safeguard the features which form part of the special character or appearance of a Registered Park, Garden or Square.
+They should also ensure development does not detract from the layout, design, character, appearance and setting of space.